-To travelers looking to explore Asia, South Asia is exotic and a marvel.
+To travelers looking to explore Asia, South Asia is brimming with exotic destinations to discover and sites to behold.
 Consisting of India, Bangladesh, Sri Lanka, Bhutan, the Maldives, Pakistan, Nepal and Afghanistan, there is certainly much to see and do in this part of the world.

 From safaris in Sri Lanka to yoga in India, millions of tourists land in South Asia in search for an adventure of a lifetime.
 While there is much more than to do in any one of these countries than there is listed, I’ve come up with a list of the 6 most interesting things that you can do in South Asia without breaking the budget.